bobye/100_NewMetho_CSPaper/README.md

 Belongie, Serge, Jitendra Malik, and Jan Puzicha.
 "Shape matching and object recognition using shape contexts."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 24.4 (2002): 509-522.

+Csurka, Gabriella, et al. "Visual categorization with bags of keypoints."
+Workshop on statistical learning in computer vision, ECCV.
+Vol. 1.
+No. 1-22.
+2004.

 Li, Jia, and James Z. Wang.
 "Real-time computerized annotation of pictures."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 30.6 (2008): 985-1002.

 Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton.
 "Imagenet classification with deep convolutional neural networks."
 Advances in neural information processing systems.
 2012.